Yxwww/yuxi-site/posts/darkmode_like_you_mean_it.md

 Result, flash is gone!
 It looks like the script is loaded synchronously which immediately add `.dark` class into document.
 The document renders theme right after.

-### Hypothesis: render darkmode class on the server
+### Hypothesis: render darkmode on the server solves rerender issue completely

 ![Images](/static/img/posts/prerenders_dark_mode.png)

+- Observation:
   - Looks like tailwind dark mode came with the http request
-- What's an effecient way to render darkmode?
+  - What's an effecient way to render darkmode in SSG?
+- Consideration:
+  - Landing page should be static instead of server rendered

 #### Resources: